Preparation

 Stat Potions

 Tinctures can be useful for a temporary damage boost, which is especially useful to tanks.
 Just note that they share a cooldown with HP potions.
-Use grade 4 or higher tinctures for maximum effect in PotD, and grade 6 in HoH.
+Any grade Infusion or Tincture will give the maximum effect in PotD; use grade 3+ Tinctures in HoH, Gemdraughts (any grade) in EO, and the highest grade Gemdraught in PT (grade 4 as of patch 7.4).

 Misc